PLangHQ/modules/SshModule/README.md

   ```

 ## Installation
-Drop the `SshModule.dll` into your `.modules` folder.
+Drop the `SshModule.dll` into your `.modules` folder of your plang project.
 Once installed, you can start using it in your Plang code as demonstrated below.

 ## Source Code
-The source code can be found in the `Program.cs` file and is licensed under the MIT license.
+The C# source code can be found in the `Program.cs` file and is licensed under the MIT license.

 ## Usage